plutomi/plutomi/README.md

 Typical 'monolith' express app on an autoscaling Fargate cluster.

-We considered using API Gateway + Lambda for the main API but _at this time_, we feel that Fargate has more advantages, mainly around performance & local development.
+We considered using API Gateway + Lambda for the main API but _at this time_, we feel that Fargate has more advantages, mainly around performance, local development, and not having fun 'features' like [this one](https://github.com/serverless/serverless/issues/3785).

 We experimented with DynamoDB streams, EventBridge, and Step Functions this past weekend and migrated the workflow of sending a welcome email + notifying the admin that a new user joined.
 There is an EventBridge rule that checks for `LOGIN_EVENT`s and if the user's `verifiedEmail` property is false, it triggers the workflow in the picture.